d6y/dropblog/README.md

     export DROPBOX_APP_SECRET=???
     ```

-2. Run `cargo run` to get the URL for authenication.
+2. Run `cargo run` to get the URL for authentication.
 Follow this URL in a browser, and note the code Dropbox gives you.

 3. Run again supplying the code Dropbox gave you: